 - I'm still happy with my cabinet color but want to set it off with updated modern pulls.

 Below and on the left is what my kitchen looked like at closing about five years ago.
 Gross, right?
 From the tiled countertops to the greenish-brown cabinet color, I had to make some immediate changes before moving in.
 However, my budget was tight.
 So I had the cabinets painted used a marble-look kit on the counters until I had more time and funds to thoughtfully plan the full vibe of my kitchen, which brings us to the current stat one the right.

-You would think that the kitchen would be my first order of a business since I love cooking but I'm glad I didn't dive in with major changes because I what I would have gone for just a year ago isn't what I want now.
-A year's worth of research and working in this kitchen have taught me a few things!
-This kitchen makeover mood board helps me to organize my thoughts and vision for the room and is something I can refer to when shopping.
-Since this probably isn’t my forever home, I want to make smart decisions that will benefit me when attracting buyers or renters down the line.
-I am flexible on certain finishes but here are the changes I have in mind:
+You would think that the kitchen would have been my first order of business since I love cooking but I'm glad I didn't dive in with major changes because what I would have gone for just a year ago isn't what I want now.
+A few year's worth of research and working in this kitchen (a lot) have taught me some thangs!
+This kitchen makeover mood board helps me to organize my thoughts and vision for the room and is something I can refer to when shopping at Wayfair.

 Since this isn't my forever home, I want to make smart decisions that will benefit me when attracting buyers or renters down the line.
 I hope you'll stay tuned for the process and final room reveal.
 Sharing is caring so be sure to pin this kitchen makeover plan and follow me over on Pinterest.
 Thanks for reading!